ryoha000/librosapp/README.md

 # librosapp

 ## About
-This repository is a transplant of A by B.
+This repository is a transplant of librosa by C++.

 The following functions are supported in this repository after end-to-end testing.
 - librosa::stft